Institutional Reach & Reputation

 But there's something every program controls regardless of budget: the quality of the experience they create on an official visit.
 And the materials a recruit takes home after that visit do work long after the visit ends.

-High school recruits and their families are evaluating programs simultaneously.
-In an environment where every school is emailing highlight reels and texting follow-ups, the program that sends a beautifully produced recruiting packet – personalized, premium, physical – gets a different kind of attention.
 It signals that the program takes recruiting seriously.
 It signals investment in athletes as individuals.
 And it ends up on a kitchen counter in Iowa or Texas or Georgia, where a family is making a decision.

 NIL collectives themselves are funded by alumni donors, using the same direct mail playbook as the development office.
 The athletic department's need for physical communications runs deeper than most institutions currently recognize — and the in-plant that can serve the development office can serve the athletics department too.

 Outsourcing institutional communications to a commercial print vendor means your most important work is on someone else's schedule.
 Minimum print runs that don't match your actual needs.
 Per-piece costs that accumulate fast across dozens of job types over the course of a year.
-And lead times measured in weeks at exactly the moments when things need to move in days.
+Lead times measured in weeks at exactly the moments when things need to move in days.

 The enrollment event that gets added three weeks before it happens needs a full-color invitation.
 The admitted student whose scholarship package changes needs an updated letter before the May 1 decision deadline.
 The recruit who just took an official visit needs a follow-up packet while the visit is still fresh.
 The capital campaign donor whose ask was just approved needs a personalized letter before the quarter ends.